dilandau2001/Dilan.ServiceDiscovery/README.md

 - options: Where the client options lie.
 - multicastClient: multicast client that is used for the autodiscovery feature if configured.

-If you are not using dependency injection, and you like default options, you would instance and start your discovery server like this:
+If you are not using dependency injection, and you like default options, you would instance and start your discovery client like this:

 ```
         var options = new ClientConfigurationOptions();